alisonmonteiro/dsnapp/README.md

 # DSN App

 Dead Simple Notes App.
-A simple experiment created with Next.js, Tailwind, TypesSript, Shadcn/UI, and Supabase.
+A simple experiment created with Next.js, Tailwind, TypeScript, Shadcn/UI, and Supabase.
+This was created to explore some of Supabase's functionalities.

 ## Getting Started